-As noted in Section 5, it is preferable in most circumstances to make the Disclosure to HBFI including for these purposes the Nominated Person and, if that is not appropriate, to use one of the options at 1 to 4 above.
+If making an external Disclosure (External Reporting), it is preferable to use one of the options at 1 to 4 above.
 The Protected Disclosures Act allows the reporting person to make the Disclosure to another party but this is subject to stringent requirements in order for it to qualify as a protected disclosure under the Protected Disclosures Act.
 For example: